-We measure accounts receivable at amortized cost.
+We measure accounts receivable at net realizable value.
 This value includes an appropriate allowance for credit losses to present the net amount expected to be collected on the financial asset.
-We calculate the allowance for credit losses based on available relevant information, in addition to historical loss information, the level of past-due accounts based on the contractual terms of the receivables, and our relationships with, and the economic status of, our partners and customers.
-The allowance for uncollectible amounts is evaluated quarterly and was zero as of June 30, 2023 and December 31, 2022.
+We calculate the allowance for credit losses based on available relevant information, in addition to historical loss information, the level of pastdue accounts based on the contractual terms of the receivables, and our relationships with, and the economic status of, our partners and customers.
+The allowance for uncollectible amounts is evaluated quarterly, which is \$358,318 and zero as of September 30, 2023 and December 31, 2022.